-The National Anzac Centre is located within the grounds of the heritage listed Princess Royal Fortress which was one of two pre-federation fortresses built to protect intercontinental trade routes.
+The National Anzac Centre is located within the grounds of the heritage listed Princess Royal Fortress, one of only two pre-federation fortresses built to protect intercontinental trade routes.
 At the time all main-land Australian colonies contributed to the cost, demonstrating rare pre-federation cooperation between the colonies.
 The Fortress is of exceptional significance for its key role in the first national strategy to defend Australia.

 The convoys which left King George Sound as interpreted within the National Anzac Centre chose Albany as a place to gather due to the defences and protection the Fortress was able to provide the fleet.
 If it was not for the Princess Royal Fortress, the convoys would never have gathered in such numbers in one position.